This October, I was supposed to be running a marathon (postponed from last year), but just before my mountain trip in the summer, I twisted my knee.

 Sun cycle 10.42 km, walk 4.06 km (14.48 km) Crazy fab thing happened today, I was cycling along and suddenly felt a little flash of fit-me from the past, just a few minutes of pumping along on the bike, feeling good.
 And afterwards, the lovely leg tingles.
 Was only a short ride, but nice to feel like me again for a moment.
 Maybe after this challenge, I’ll dip into the Strava challenges and see if I can find a way of sustaining the motivation.
 Would love to be fit again…

-Mon I have people coming to stay, a house to clean, work to do, and children to entertain — how, how, am I going to run?!
+Mon I have family coming to stay, a house to clean, work to do, and children to entertain — how, how, am I going to run?!
 Much as I’m doing this for Macmillan, this is where the challenge is going to help me, too — these are the days when I have to work out, just to say the housework can wait, there are more important things… going forward, if I don’t keep fit and strong, how can I support anyone else?

 Walk 2.30 km